taocpp/PEGTL/doc/Contrib-and-Examples.md

 * Changes the state.
 * Ready for production use but might be changed in the future.

-###### `<tao/pegtl/contrib/counter.hpp>`

-* Control class for obtaining basic statistics from a parsing run, namely how often each rule
-  1. was attempted to match,
-  2. succeeded to match,
-  3. failed to match.

 ###### `<tao/pegtl/contrib/disable_action.hpp>`

 * Disables actions.